petar/maymounkov.org/articles/plural_markets_and_the_creative_uncertainty_of_open_source/open_source_equity.md

 This generalization of quadratic power disarms the Sybil attack by emphasizing the voting power of senior community members — those that have contributed more over time.
 Yet — in another application of plural ideas — the square root scaling of seniority prevents earlier members from usurping majority power.

 More generally, we point out that in the permissionless setting Sybil attacks are not a "weakness" per se, but rather an expression of the mathematical unsoundness of treating all members (of which there can be infinitely many) as unquantifiably equal for purposes of voting.
+This fact was first identified in the [original Sybil attack paper](https://inciteful.xyz/p/s2id:35516916cd8840566acc05d0226f711bee1b563b).

 ## Design